Andrew Balfour

 Sir Andrew Balfour KCMG CB (21 March 1873 – 30 January 1931) was a Scottish Medical Officer who specialised in tropical medicine.
 Balfour spent twelve years in Khartoum, Sudan and was the Medical Officer of Health in the city.
 As well as writing medical publications, Balfour also wrote historical fiction and fantasy novels, the majority of which were published from 1897 to 1903.
 In his youth Balfour was also a notable sportsman playing rugby union for Cambridge University in the Varsity Match and was selected to represent the Scotland national team.

 Medical career

 Balfour was born in Edinburgh on 21 March 1873 to Thomas Alexander Goldie Balfour.
 Balfour was educated at George Watson's College before matriculating to Edinburgh University.

 He graduated from Edinburgh with a MB, CM degree in 1894 and joined his father's medical practice.
-Within two years of leaving Edinburgh University, Balfour returned to education when he entered Caius College at Cambridge University as an advanced student.
+Within two years of leaving Edinburgh University, Balfour returned to education when he entered Gonville and Caius College, Cambridge, as an advanced student.
 Balfour spent his time in Cambridge specialising in the prevention of disease, the field in which he would concentrate the rest of his medical career.
 He studied under Kanthack, performing research work on typhoid fever, and later spent a period of study at Strasbourg, before taking the D.PH. at Cambridge in 1897.